PGA - Scoring Average Confidence Intervals (No R)

 - In most professional golf tournaments, all golfers play 2 rounds, the best golfers are selected and those golfers play 2 more rounds for a total of 4 rounds.

-PGA vs. LIV
+PGA Tour vs. LIV Golf

 Click here to read about LIV golf’s founding and its continued impact on the PGA tour.